Program Limited to 12 students

 At this intensive two-week workshop, you’ll write, direct and edit your own short film.
 You’ll also work on the crew of several of your classmates’ movies.

 Camp Hollywood will teach you the essentials of how to make a great movie.
-You’ll learn how to operate the Panasonic HVX-200 HD digital video camera and how to use and optimize Final Cut Pro editing software to polish your production.
+You’ll learn how to operate the Panasonic HVX-200 HD digital video camera and how to use and optimize Adobe Premiere editing software to polish your production.
 At the end of the camp, all the films will be screened at a mini-film festival.

 Please note: Some examples and films used in the class may include R-rated material.